-“[T]here are also anxieties about security in Mexico, and in many parts of Latin America, Central America — we have a very insecure situation, with drugs, with cartels, with police attacking the population rather than defending them … That’s why we have a thriving thriller scene in Latin America, because it reflects our anxieties.
+“[T]here also anxieties about security in Mexico, and in many parts of Latin America, Central America — we have a very insecure situation, with drugs, with cartels, with police attacking the population rather than defending them.
+So that’s reflected, obviously, in the writing.
+That’s why we have a thriving thriller scene in Latin America, because it reflects our anxieties.
 So in the United States, you don’t necessarily have those anxieties.
 You don’t necessarily walk around as a second generation person thinking about things like — ‘What if the narcos come into my house and blow my brains out tonight?’
 You have other things.
 So, there’s very different modes of production.
 I think one of the problems with publishing is wanting everything to be just one story and this specific story and not being able to even think — ‘Would it be interesting if we could tell this other story?’
 But going — ‘No. We only want to tell this tale.
 It has to fit these parameters.’
 And if it doesn’t, then it’s something that’s not going to be viable.”

 In this clip, Silvia Moreno-Garcia discusses the differences between the science fiction scene in Latin America and the United States.
-Watch or read the accompanying transcript to answer the following questions.
+Watch the clip below or read the accompanying transcript to answer the following questions.

 - Moreno-Garcia describes how publishers have looked for immigrant stories in Mexican-American writing—stories that are often painful to tell.
 Mexican-American authors who choose to publish outside of this “trope of doom and gloom” are then passed over in favor of those who do.
 What effect does the establishment of tropes like this have on the publishing industry, and the books you are then marketed?
 Do you think this has affected your expectations as a reader?
 If you are a writer, do you feel like you have to write in a certain genre in order to have your work noticed?